Gorsial

 Gorsial is a village of Shakargarh tehsil, Narowal District in the Punjab province of Pakistan.
 Its population is about 5000.
-It is a Union council.[clarification needed].
-It is located near badwal forest which surrounds the village from south side.
-Village has primary schools for boys and girls.
-Literacy rate is significantly high.
-The village has a rich agricultural base; rice, wheat, cane and, millet are important crops.
+It is a Union council.
+It is located near Badwal forest, which surrounds the village from the south side.
+The village has primary schools for boys and girls.
+The literacy rate is significantly high.
+The village has a rich agricultural base: rice, wheat, cane and, millet are important crops.
 A water tunnel surrounds the village on the north to west sides, while open fields are present on the eastern side.
-Village lacks the basic facilities.
+The village lacks basic facilities.
 No primary health centre or high school are present.
-Most of its inhabitants have joined the armed forces and a significant number of people have gone abroad for earning purposes.
+Most of its inhabitants have joined the armed forces and a significant number of people have gone abroad to earn money.

-Cricket, volleyball and soccer are most played games here.
-Shrines of Baba Lal Hussain Shah Bukhari and Baba Peer Shah are popular sacred places among the people of the village.
-Paa Hashim and Baba Shahab were the notable agri advisers, significant farmers and selfmade figures of the village.
-Baba Shafi, late was one of the most popular religious man and was famous with the title of Key Of The Heaven.
+Cricket, volleyball and soccer are the most popular sports.
+Shrines for Baba Lal Hussain Shah Bukhari and Baba Peer Shah are popular sacred places among the people of the village.
+Paa Hashim and Baba Shahab were notable agricultural advisers, significant farmers and self-made figures of the village.
+Baba Shafi was one of the most popular religious men and was known for having the title Key of Heaven.